DragonFish55/sprintproject/test-plans/sprint 4 test plan.md

 # Introduction
 ## Team Z: Harshal Bhole, John Paglia, Megan Resurreccion
 This is Team Z's Sprint 4 test plan.
-In sprint 4, we add

-with the news feed application we created, we customized it with a navigation bar to allow logged in users to select a specific news category to browse news articles.
-There is now also pagination with the articles.
-News headlines are obtained from https://newsapi.org.
-The API will still retrieve the most recent news for each category however now after all of the news is retrieved the articles are sorted based on date and time among all possible articles and then limited to at most 250 articles displayed.
-The overall focus in this sprint is the use of integration tests.
+In sprint 4, we add a search bar that is able to search articles from the News API Everything endpoint and use advanced search features such as AND, NOT, and OR to filter through articles.
+This is the main feature that is added to the news application.
+We also make a few design changes as seen necessary, but otherwise focus on system testing.

 # Test Items
 1. Standard Landing Page